gboxo/bioagent_eval/examples/react_demo/data/H5_Functional_Site_Conservation/README.md

 **Steps**
 1) Fetch FASTA sequences for all 25 UniProt IDs and create a multi-FASTA file.
-2) Run `muscle` to generate a multiple sequence alignment.
+2) Run `mafft` to generate a multiple sequence alignment.
 3) Parse the alignment.
 4) Create a mapping from the reference sequence positions to the alignment column indices.
 5) Initialize an empty list for poorly conserved positions.